iOS17/Esign/README.md

 The key advantage of Esign is its time-saving nature.
 Users can sign iPA files without needing a PC, a feature that promotes efficiency.
 Additionally, with your developer certificate, there's no need to resign iPA files to avoid 7-day app revocation, providing a sense of relief.

+Get Esign Free Certificates - [https://t.me/P12Certificate](https://t.me/P12Certificate)

 ## Esign iOS Checker

-Esign iOS Checker is a tool that helps iOS users determine whether the Esign iOS app is compatible with their iDevice and iOS versions.
-It was developed by @lar_S_far, the famous iOS security developer.
+Esign iOS Checker is a tool that helps iOS users determine whether the Esign iOS app is compatible with their iDevice and iOS versions. @lar_S_far, the famous iOS security developer, developed it.

 Before you download the App please [Check Esign Compatibility](https://bit.ly/kekukEsignChecker)